mitre-attack/car/docs/analytics/CAR-2013-05-009/index.md

 subtypes: Process
 analytic_type: TTP
 contributors: MITRE
+applicable_platforms: Windows, Linux, macOS
 ---

 Executables are generally not renamed, thus a given hash of an executable should only have ever one name.
-Identifying instances where multiple process names share the same hash may find cases where tools are copied by attackers to different folders or hosts to [avoid detection](https://attack.mitre.org/tactics/TA0005).
+Identifying instances where multiple process names share the same hash may find cases where tools are copied by attackers to different folders or hosts to [avoid detection](https://attack.mitre.org/beta/tactics/TA0005).

 Although this analytic was initially based on MD5 hashes, it is equally applicable to any hashing convention.